-Japan PM, deputy avoid joint meetings to cut coronavirus risk as lockdown pressure builds
+Japan's Abe, deputy avoid joint meetings to cut coronavirus risk as lockdown pressure builds

 Abe said Japan intends to promote clinical research on an anti-flu medicine called Favipiravir with other countries as a treatment for the virus.

 The drug, also known as Avigan, was developed by Fujifilm Holdings Corp.
-Shares of Fujifilm climbed 6.6% in morning trading in Tokyo.
+Shares of Fujifilm closed up 2.2% after climbing as much as 6.6% in Tokyo.

-Reporting by Takashi Umekawa, Rocky Swift and Linda Sieg; Editing by Chang-Ran Kim and Kenneth Maxwell
+Reporting by Takashi Umekawa, Rocky Swift, Kaori Kaneko, Sam Nussey and Linda Sieg; Editing by Chang-Ran Kim and Kenneth Maxwell